Title I Annual Meeting

 How does our school spend Title I money?

-• Instruction
+Instruction

-• Additional Language Arts Teacher
+Additional Math/Leadership OR a Language Arts Teacher

-• After School Tutoring
+After School Tutoring

-• Web-based subscriptions/programs and adaptive learning platforms such as I-Ready Math, Reading Plus, Flocabulary
+Web-based subscriptions/programs and adaptive learning platforms such as I-Ready Math, Reading Plus, Flocabulary

-• Basic student supplies
+Basic student supplies

-• Improvement of Instructional Services
+Improvement of Instructional Services

-• Instructional substitutes for staff training
+Instructional substitutes for staff training

-• One-half of Academic Coach (to lead instructional staff training)
+One-half of Academic Coach (to lead instructional staff training)

-• Professional Learning Communities Workshop and RTI
+Professional Learning Communities Workshop and RTI

-• Instructional Staff Training
+Instructional Staff Training

-• Training for i-Ready Math, and Reading Plus (Academic Coach)
+Training for i-Ready Math, and Reading Plus (Academic Coach)

-• Data Analysis Teams (Academic Coach)
+Data Analysis Teams (Academic Coach)

-• Pupil Services / Parent Involvement
+Pupil Services / Parent Involvement

-• Full-time Parent Involvement Coordinator
+Full-time Parent Involvement Coordinator

-• Parent Instructional Resources to check out and use at home to improve student learning
+Parent Instructional Resources to check out and use at home to improve student learning

-Lakeview Middle School advocates parent engagement by building relationships with parents through volunteerism, Parent Advisory Council, transition activities for our upcoming 6th graders, parent/student academic nights such as STEM science and STEAM night, literacy night, Benchmark Growth, and Testing Data.
+How does your school participate in the Title I program?
+Lakeview Middle School advocates parent engagement by building relationships with parents through volunteerism, Parent Advisory Council, transition activities for our upcoming 6th graders, parent/student academic online digital math and ELA, Benchmark-Growth, and Testing Data.
+Open House.

 What are our school’s Title I (Schoolwide) requirements?